 Fellows will participate in all team activities, including team rounds and new and follow-up consult visits.
 Fellows will join at least one other team member as they collaboratively complete clinical services.
 During this rotation fellows will learn principles of symptom management, communication skills and decision-making facilitation for children with chronic and life-threatening conditions.
 Fellows will consider how these principles may differ compared with adult patients based on children’s distinct needs.
 In addition, fellows will learn how a Palliative Care interdisciplinary team functions to serve the needs of seriously ill children and their families.

-Fellows will maintain an outpatient clinic for 1⁄2 day each week in the North Carolina Cancer Hospital’s Outpatient Oncology Palliative Care Clinic.
+Fellows will maintain an outpatient clinic for a half day each week in the North Carolina Cancer Hospital’s Outpatient Oncology Palliative Care Clinic.
 Developed as an outgrowth of the inpatient Palliative Care consult service, a physician dually certified in Medical Oncology and HPM, an oncology-certified pharmacist and a nurse practitioner comprise the interdisciplinary team.

 The Outpatient Oncology Palliative Care Clinic receives referrals from the inpatient Palliative Care consult service and all oncology disciplines.
 The clinic team provides both consults for the referring physician and longitudinal care that complements the disease-based treatments offered by the primary oncologist.
 Visits are scheduled in advance or occur acutely at the request of the patient’s oncologist.
 While acute visits primarily address patients’ unmet symptom management needs, fellows will complete comprehensive palliative care assessments with new patients that includes communication of advance care planning options and identification of available resources to complement patients’ coping and support strategies.
 Fellows will complete new patient consultations and follow-up visits while receiving direct or indirect supervision from Outpatient Oncology Palliative Care Clinic team members.